 Irish women voters whoop it up at Dublin Castle after "Yes" vote trounces the backward anti-abortion faction.

 I never believed for one second some of the polls, published in the days before the Irish referendum Saturday, to repeal an antiquated anti-abortion law (from 1983).
 That law (constitutional amendment) punished women with up to 14 years in prison if they even sought an abortion.
 I didn't believe those "too close to call" polls because I knew the Irish (most of them) - like Catholics in the USA - were fed up with being told how to use their bodies.
-Especially by a clergy and pontificate that had long since lost any mortal authority because of the sexual abuse crisis - involving thousands of pedophile priests worldwide - which too many RC dogmatists would prefer to forget (and have the rest of us forget too).
+Especially by a clergy and pontificate that had long since lost any moral authority because of the sexual abuse crisis - involving thousands of pedophile priests worldwide - which too many RC dogmatists would prefer to forget (and have the rest of us forget too).

 The church also lost much of its credibility in the wake of scandals involving thousands of unwed teen mothers who were placed into servitude in so-called Magdalene convent laundries or mental asylums as recently as the mid-1990s.
 Most of these atrocities didn't come to light until a late 1990s documentary on"The Magdalenes"- especially the way the nuns worked the young women to tears, see